-I am a Non-Resident Postdoctoral Researcher with the Institute of Political Science at the University of St. Gallen in Switzerland.
+I am an International Postdoctoral Fellow with the Institute of Political Science at the University of St. Gallen in Switzerland, and the Associate Editor of the 9DASHLINE.
 I have a Ph.D. in Political Science (International Relations) from the National University of Singapore.
 I was also a Swiss Excellence Research Scholar in 2018-19.
 More information about my academic and professional experience can be found on the About page.

 I draw on Weber’s ‘Politics as a Vocation’ to explore Prime Minister Narendra Modi’s leadership of the coronavirus pandemic in India.